weweb-assets/ww-input-rich-text/AI.md

 - value: string - Current editor content
 - mentions: array - List of mentions in content
 - states: object - Editor states (text formatting, alignment, etc)

+Special features:
+- Hide the menu for a minimalistic render
+- Use as readonly to display rich text content